ExellentCoin/noip-duc/README.md

 # Noip-duc
 A noip dynamic update client, complete with a Dockerfile.
-When using as a dockercontainer you need to add a .env file with:
+When using as a docker container you need to add a .env file with:
 ```
 NOIP_USERNAME=<your_noip_username>
 NOIP_PASSWORD=<your_noip_password>